Want to know more about what you should consider when buying loft insulation? Read Our Guide.

 Loft Insulation Cost and Savings

 Having loft insulation properly installed can cut your heating and energy bills by around £250 per year.
 You can also save around £120-£150 worth of energy with loft insulation.
-The installation cost for loft insulation is around £300.
+The average cost of boarding and insulating a loft is around 1500£ and depending on the complexity of the job it will usually take 3-4 days to complete.
 It will pay for itself in roughly 2 years!
 Additionally you can visit gov.grants to see if are eligible for a grant.

 Here at Insulation4Less we are dedicated to providing our customers with the best products at the best prices possible.
 Our support team is eager to help and can be contacted by calling 020 3582 6399 or via our Live Chat.